oxctl/calendar-import/README.md

 Keeping OAuthe2Authentication in the session might not be the best in the long run as we may want long lived session or session from LTI, in which case the OAuth2 token may be in the database.

-There's no pagination in Quartz for finding triggers so we don't want to use any of the searching methods and hence we need our own database table to associate a trigger to a user.
+There's no pagination in Quartz for finding triggers so we don't want to use any of the searching methods and hence we need our own database table to associate a trigger to a user, we will also want to associate a context to a job.

 Want to veto some jobs if the user has allot of jobs outstanding.